 Due to this inverse of weather patterns, travel to Costa Rica in October can be a little more complicated to work out; some eco-lodges on the Pacific will actually close for the month due to high rains, while Caribbean accommodations are often booked up months in advance.
 Read on to learn more about planning a trip to Costa Rica in October.

 What the Weather is like in Costa Rica in October

-In October, Costa Rica’s weather patterns tends to flip.
+In October, Costa Rica’s weather patterns tend to flip.
 A mountain chain runs down most of the central part of Costa Rica creating two vast slopes (the Pacific watershed and the Caribbean watershed), which define the weather on each side of the country.
-On the Pacific side (pretty much everything from the capital of San Jose and westward) in October, they are in the heart of rainy season.
-It is not uncommon for it to rain everyday as precipitation levels are at their highest.
+On the Pacific side (pretty much everything from the capital of San Jose and westward) in October, they are in the heart of the rainy season.
+It is not uncommon for it to rain every day as precipitation levels are at their highest.
 Conversely, the Caribbean side gets a reprieve from the rain in October and tends to be sunnier and dryer.
 In fact, the weather on the Caribbean side of the country (San Jose and eastward) tends to be so nice in October that high season pricing and availability is in effect.

 Photo Gallery “Glimpse” of Costa Rica in October

 Holiday, Festivals & Places to Visit in Costa Rica in October